Time's Up! (game)

-Time's Up is a charades-based party game designed by Peter Sarrett, and published by R&R Games, Inc., a Tampa, FL based manufacturer of tabletop games and party games.
+Time's Up is a charades-based party game designed by Peter Sarrett, and published by R&R Games, Inc., a Tampa, Florida–based manufacturer of tabletop games and party games.
 The first edition of the game was published in 1999, with the most recent edition, Time's Up!
 Deluxe, published in 2008.
 It is a game for teams of two or more players, and is played in three rounds.
 Time's Up! is based on the classic parlour game known as Celebrity.

 Gameplay

 The game is played using a set of 40 randomly chosen name cards, known as the Deck of Fame.
 The Deck of Fame is used throughout all three rounds of the game.
 Each team gets 30 seconds to guess as many names as possible, with one player giving clues to his teammates.
 Players use words, sound effects and charades as they give their clues, but speech becomes more restricted as the game progresses in rounds 2 and 3.
 On each team's turn, one member of the team is the Cluegiver and the rest are the Guessers.